Key Race Alert: Trump drag pulls House race toward Democrats

 Washington (CNN)Any list of endangered House incumbents this cycle will have Barbara Comstock's name at or near the top.

-Comstock, a two-term GOP lawmaker representing the suburbs of Washington, DC, is facing a challenge from Democratic state Sen. Jennifer Wexton, who won a six-way primary earlier this month with 42% of the vote.
+Comstock, a two-term GOP lawmaker representing the Virginia suburbs of Washington, DC, is facing a challenge from Democratic state Sen. Jennifer Wexton, who won a six-way primary earlier this month with 42% of the vote.

 A new Monmouth University poll released Tuesday gives Wexton a 10-point advantage over Comstock in the district -- 49% to 39%.